ajesamann/indigov-take-home/README.md

   }'
 ```

-\*If you see any type errors from `@prisma/client` where model types are imported, run `npx prisma generate` and restart your IDE, it should fix the problem!
+\*If you see any type errors from `@prisma/client` where model types are imported -- restart your IDE, it should fix the problem!

 ## REST Endpoints